gulp-cookery/gulp-chef/README.md

 #### Smart Configuration Properties

-For convenience sake, when a configuration entry uses any of "`task`", "`series`",  "`parallel`",  and "`plugin`" keywords, it is considered there is no ambiguous between sub tasks and properties, and all non-reserved properties will be recognized as the task's properties.
+For convenience sake, when a configuration entry uses any of "`task`", "`series`",  "`parallel`",  or "`plugin`" keywords, it is considered there is no ambiguous between sub tasks and properties, and all non-reserved properties will be recognized as the task's properties.

 ### Dynamic Configuration / Template Variable Realizing

-Some stream processors (e.g., "gulp-ccr-eachdir") programmatically modify and/or generate new configuration values.
-The new configuration values are injected to recipe's configuration at runtime.
-And templates with `{{var}}` syntax are realized (or interpolated) with resolved variables.
+Some stream processors (e.g., "[gulp-ccr-each-dir](https://github.com/gulp-cookery/gulp-ccr-each-dir)") programmatically or dynamically generate new configuration values.
+The new configuration values were injected to sub task's configuration at runtime.
+Of course recipe and plugin can access these values via "`config`" property.
+Sub tasks can also reference these values via templates with `{{var}}` syntax that are realized (or interpolated) with resolved values.

 ``` javascript
 {